THYME-ROASTED AUBERGINES

 To serve:

-Wash the aubergines and pat them dry.
+2 Score aubergines in diamond pattern: Rinse the aubergines and dry them thoroughly with kitchen paper.
 Cut them in half lengthwise.
-Score the flesh in a diamond pattern with a sharp knife all the way down to the skin, but making sure not to cut through the skin.
+With a sharp knife, score the flesh in a criss-cross pattern down to the skin, being careful not to pierce the skin.

-Line a baking tray with parchment paper, then arrange the thyme sprigs on the tray in four piles.
+6 Arrange thyme sprigs: Line a baking sheet with parchment paper, then add the thyme sprigs in four piles on top.

-Serve with a little lemon juice, extra virgin olive oil drizzled over the top, and a small sprinkle of Maldon salt.
-Optional (omit for a pure plant-based version): add a couple of slices of smoked Scamorza cheese on the side.
+Optional (omit for a pure plant-based version): add a few slices of smoked Scamorza cheese on the side.

 Serves 2 as a light main course, or 4 as a side dish: